AI4Finance-Foundation/ElegantRL/docs/source/algorithms/ddpg.rst

 DDPG
 ==========

 `Deep Deterministic Policy Gradient (DDPG) <https://arxiv.org/abs/1509.02971>`_ is an off-policy Actor-Critic algorithm for continuous action space.
-Since computing the maximum over actions in the target is a challenge in continuous action spaces, DDPG deals with this by using a policy network to compute an action.
+Since computing the maximum over actions in the target is a challenge in continuous action space, DDPG deals with this by using a policy network to compute an action.
 This implementation provides DDPG and supports the following extensions:

 -  Experience replay: ✔️
 -  Target network: ✔️